ContainerOnAWS/jenkins-fargate-cdk/README.md

 ## Objectives

+* Build a Jenkins Master Docker image with plugins
-.
-Build a Jenkins Master/Slave on Fargate with CDK
+* Deploy a Jenkins Master on Fargate with CDK

 ## Table of Contents